 To the south of the City Centre a notable and significant opportunity exists in the locality of the Citadel, as defined on the Policies Map, to reuse and redevelop buildings and land for a mix of uses which could act as a catalyst to enhance the vitality and viability of the southern extent of the City Centre, including Botchergate, and further improve the sense of arrival for visitors using this important historic and iconic gateway.
-Whilst the full potential of this area is unlikely to be realised until beyond the plan period, consideration will be afforded to progressing a development brief for this locality to ensure that the opportunity to deliver a comprehensive and strategic development across this area is safeguarded.
+Consideration will be afforded to progressing a development brief for this locality to ensure that the opportunity to deliver a comprehensive and strategic development across this area is safeguarded.
 This approach will also ensure that the potential benefits are maximised and that any opportunities to accelerate delivery are identified.
-In the interim proposals will be supported providing that they do not prejudice any longer term opportunities and the significance of the heritage assets which characterise this area.
+Proposals will be supported providing that they do not prejudice any longer term opportunities and respect the significance of the heritage assets which characterise this area.